WGillian/learn-programming/resources/LodashCheatSheet.md

 * `collection` is a collection - an array or object - to be inspected.
 * `function` is iterated over values.
-* it always returns a new ascending-order sorted array, or array of objects.
+* it always returns a new ascending-order sorted array, or an array of objects.

 ### Examples